mariadb-corporation/MaxScale/Documentation/REST-API/Resources-MaxScale.md

 }
 ```

-## Get loaded modules
+## Get a loaded module

-Retrieve information about a loaded module.
-This includes version, API and
-maturity information as well as all the parameters that the module defines.

 ```
-GET /v1/maxscale/modules
+GET /v1/maxscale/modules/:name
 ```

+Retrieve information about a loaded module.
+The _:name_ must be the name of a
+valid loaded module.

 #### Response